My 1983 Appalachian Trail Hike in Photos

 After three miles of this, the AT broke out of the forest, crossed a road, passed through a narrow right-of-way between two houses, and crossed over Interstate-70 on a concrete footbridge.
 That was different.
 Through the wire fencing on either side I could see streams of heavy traffic roaring past just below.

 After weeks of slow crawl through southern forests and small villages, that flying crush of steel and chrome seemed like another universe.
-The Cumberland Valley in Maryland is one of the valleys that make up the Great Appalachian Valley, running from Alabama to Canada.

-Like the Virginia valleys: Shenandoah, James River, New River, etc., the AT had paralleled, the Cumberland was mostly rural with developing urban and suburban areas.
+Like the Virginia valleys: Shenandoah, James River, New River, etc. the AT had paralleled, the Cumberland was mostly rural with developing urban and suburban areas.
 But there was a lot more development in general.
 My next several hundred miles were going to be brushing against or traveling through the western edge of the Washington - Boston megalopolis.
 Hiking through Maryland, I was in it.

 On the other side of I-70, the stiff climb up Pine Knob was a harbinger of things to come.
 I had been told, and I could see for myself from scanning the elevation profiles on my map, that the AT becomes much more rugged in the northern half of Maryland.
 Yes, I was already past the halfway point of the state.